How to limit screen time and help your gamer build healthy habits

 Try this: Talk together about strategies to keep gameplay in balance with the rest of the daily routine.
 And if your kid is an aspiring gamer, consider adding 60 minutes of physical activity for every hour they play video games.
 Research suggests that if children mix screen time and physical activity early in life, they’re more likely to continue the balance as they grow older.

-There’s no pretending that supervising your child’s video gaming habits is an easy task, especially if you never played them yourself.
+There’s no pretending that supervising your child’s video gaming habits is an easy task, especially if you’ve never played the games yourself.
 However, the tips here will help you put clear limits on how long your child can play per session.
 No matter which game they’re playing, these guidelines could help you and your child enjoy their favorite games with safe and healthy boundaries—as long as their homework is done.

 About the author: